Fatbab/git_cheat_sheet/README.md

 `git diff file_name`
 `git diff branch_name`

-- [ ] If _Updates were rejected because the tip of your current branch is behind ... _:
+- [ ] If "_Updates were rejected because the tip of your current branch is behind ..._" :
 ` 1) produce the diff of your current branch and remote branch`
 ` 2) Decide what's the righ thing to do`
 ` 3) If all is good and still want to push:` ` git push origin branch_name -f `